The Master of Science (MS) in Mechanical Engineering at Rice University is a research graduate program that includes a thesis.

 All MS students must attend at least 75 percent of the MECH seminars for their first two years and must register for MECH 606 in their required seminar attendance period.

 All MS students are required, as part of their research degree program and educational experience, to provide instructional assistance to the department.
-This instructional assistance, which could be in the form of grading, lecturing, assisting in labs, or developing course material, will not exceed ten hours per week for three semesters.
+This instructional assistance, which could be in the form of grading, lecturing, assisting in labs, or developing course material, will not exceed ten hours per week for two semesters.

 If if you have questions about applying to our MS program, check out our Application FAQ.